-Mike: In the Bio, you mentioned how I started off working at NASA and in a way you can imagine how much that must have spoiled me right.
+Mike: In the Bio, you mentioned how I started off working at NASA and in a way you can imagine how much that must have spoiled me, right?

-Mike: Program management space, in particular, to work on some pretty cool world changing project.
-But that experience was actually one of my first hard Knox experience too, where within four months of starting, just learning the ropes on program management as a junior analysis trying to help improve how the space station program is managed, and the initial baseline program was halted.
+Mike: Program management space, in particular, to work on some pretty cool world changing projects.
+But that experience was actually one of my first hard Knox experiences too, where within four months of starting, just learning the ropes on program management as a junior analysis trying to help improve how the space station program is managed, and the initial baseline program was halted.
 It had suffered massive overruns, the best PMs hadn't seen it coming, they had the best tools, they had ample funding, they had just about everything you could want in a program, and they were shocked by an overrun of a couple hundred million dollars plus.

-Mike: Not that why, how is that possible there's got to be a better way.
+Mike: Not sure why, how is that possible?
+There's got to be a better way.
 Of course, I was too green even to begin to try and craft some better way.
-But in the end, has We've all seen if you look up in the night sky sometimes, there's a space station flying, it has been flying [inaudible] time now.
+But in the end, has we've all seen, if you look up in the night sky sometimes, there's a space station flying, it has been flying [inaudible] time now.
 It is introducing some pretty amazing discoveries and contributing to humankind in some pretty interesting ways.
 So that feeling like you're part of something that created something unprecedented, but also coupled with, "Wow!
 It took a whole lot longer than it should have, had massive overruns," great with return on investment, but what if it could have been better?
 And that pattern seems to have repeated, I think a lot of PMs out there probably would nod their heads at this.
 When you can finally see a project finished and you see the impact you've had, what a great feeling to have been the PM on that job and to have created something uniquely valuable.